airbytehq/terraform-provider-airbyte/docs/resources/source_google_sheets.md

 Optional:

 - `names_conversion` (Boolean) Enables the conversion of column names to a standardized, SQL-compliant format.
 For example, 'My Name' -> 'my_name'.
 Enable this option if your destination is SQL-based.
-- `row_batch_size` (Number) The number of rows fetched when making a Google Sheet API call.
-Defaults to 200.

 <a id="nestedatt--configuration--credentials"></a>
 ### Nested Schema for `configuration.credentials`